 The second type of question is problematic because you may get an “I don’t know” or “I don’t remember” that doesn’t feel authentic and you want to pursue until you get the truth.
 The deception that you realize you have suffered is so painful, you don’t want another minute of it; you feel deserving of complete honesty now.
 And you are, it’s just that every time your partner reveals more of what has happened they are giving up more control, and this control is what they have been basing their own sense of security on.
 You can get caught in a cycle in which your partner feels more and more threatened and therefore less forthcoming if you keep hammering away at questions they can’t readily answer.
 So give it a rest and come back to it later.
 On the other hand, if your partner really doesn’t remember or know and you keep asking, they may make up an answer to placate you and end the agony for the moment, and that leaves you being lied to again.

 With the information you have gained, you are in a position to reflect on what your course of action should be.
 It is very important that you find support for this from someone other than your partner.
 Your partner is in no position to help you in this process beyond answering your questions, because they are experiencing the enormous and sudden loss of control that comes with disclosure and may promise things that they can’t deliver in order to restore this sense.
 Although you are furious, you might feel compelled to protect your partner from the judgment of friends, family and even clergy.
+If it is not clear that the affair is over, you might be considering giving your partner an ultimatum.
 It also might be difficult to reveal the fact that you have been cheated on to those close to you, as if it is a bad reflection on you.
 It is important to think about who you can trust; who will listen to you without judgment and not assume they know what is best for you.
 Is there someone who can just help you sort it all out?
 If not, a therapist could be of help.

 As I mentioned earlier, it is important to have a space to do this in.
 If you feel you need space, but don’t take it because you are afraid this will take away your control over your partner’s comings and goings, you will feel better in the short run, but maybe not in the long run.